Romumrn/viromechat/README.md

 * No invention of taxa, species counts, coordinates, or any biological fact — every statement must trace back to a tool call.
 * Acronyms (HIV, MPOX, SARS, …) must be resolved via `ncbi_taxonomy_search` before being used in any other tool.
 * `query_host_sql` rejects bare `SELECT *` (it would pull ~65 columns, including a heavy geometry blob, across the whole S3 dataset) and only allows read-only `SELECT` statements.
+* `create_map` rejects any map that doesn't include the sample identifier (`primary_id`) in its hover data — every plotted point must be traceable back to its exact BioSample sample.
 * **PMID hallucination guard**: a whitelist of real PMIDs is built from actual `pubmed_search` calls in the conversation; any PMID outside that whitelist is stripped from the final answer and logged.
 * Bracket-style citation artifacts (e.g. `【4†L13-L17】`, a known gpt-oss-120b browsing-tool artifact) are stripped — citations must be real Markdown links to a URL actually returned by a tool.
 * If information is absent from the datasets and tools, the agent must say so explicitly rather than guess.